glasgowm148/ergonaut-handbook/dApps/SigmaUSD.md

 - [PSA: sigRSV is not a simple long position](https://www.reddit.com/r/ergonauts/comments/prxpag/psa_sigrsv_is_not_a_simple_long_position/)

 ## Documentation

 - The design was inspired by [StatiCoin](http://staticoin.com/whitepaper.pdf)
 - [Documentation](https://github.com/Emurgo/age-usd)
 - You can read the official [Emurgo announcement blog post here](https://ergoplatform.org/en/blog/2021_02_26-sigmausd-released/)

+## Other Stablecoins

+- [SigmaUSD vs the competition](https://curiaregiscrypto.medium.com/sigmausd-vs-the-competition-e70b23fe37a3
+)

+## Advantages over MakerDAO
+> **No liquidations!**
+{.is-success}

+Unlike Ethereum-based crypto-backed stablecoins, such as DAI, Emurgo introduces a Staticoin protocol-inspired design that does not rely on CDPs (Collateralized Debt Positions).
+The reason for this is the vulnerability of CDP-based protocols in terms of high volatility and blockchain congestion.
+As Emurgo states, "Black Thursday," when MakerDAO CDPs were triggered for liquidation due to volatility and then sold for $0 due to blockchain congestion that prevented others from bidding, demonstrated that a new design is needed.
+For SigmaUSD, this scenario is not possible.

+## Advantages over UST

+SigUSD is over-collateralised, every sigusd is backed by 3$ currently.
+Everyone can see that there is money in the bank.
+This stops a bank run at its inception.
+The breaking point of the peg is explicit and open for anyone to see.
+With UST, you have no idea, which gives you an incentive to get out first.

+- Luna supply depends on terra usage, Ergo does not.
+Burning luna when trend is up, pumps its price.
+However, when trend is down, luna price will dump harder, because more luna is printed.

+- collateral ratio for sigusd is higher.
+This means that the capital efficiency (less collateral tied for each stablecoin) is better for terra.
+That is why luna/terra can offer better yield.

+However, this means that luna/terra needs an additional mechanism to ensure stability.
+When collateral (luna) value drops, someone needs to step in to stabilize it.
+Those people are incentivized with promises of larger profits in the future.
+This assumes that there will always be people who believe that the protocol survives the crash.
+No one knows at which price point of luna the trust disappears.
+This creates a seed for a bank run.
+Everyone wants to take their  stablecoin out faster than others, if there is any doubt.

+In contrast, sigusd shows explicitly, when the peg is going to be lost.
+No one needs to guess how long the protocol can last.

+credit to `ile` on Telegram who's been warning of this bank-run since Lunar's inception.

 # SigmaUSD v1